Load required packages:

 values_from = c("lifeExp", "gdpPercap"))

-• This widened tibble contains a column for lifeExp and gdpPercap of all 142 countries for each row, meaning a total of 285 columns.
+tibble contains a column for lifeExp and gdpPercap of all 142 countries for each row, meaning a total of 285 columns.tibble has 12 rows, as that is the number of unique years in the gapminder dataset.lengthened <- widened %>%

 pivot_longer(cols = -year,